 But we need your help.

 We are trying to get to number 1 and we know it won’t be easy.
 So we created this massive giveaway to promote the launch.
-In exchange for you leaving a review we’ll be giving away some of our premium products at Web1 such as an ACT Enterprise Account or a 1 year PPC Biz Box subscripton.
+In exchange for you leaving a review, we’ll be giving away some of our premium products at Web1 such as an ACT Enterprise Account or a 1 year PPC Biz Box subscription.